OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zos_lib.md

 npm install truffle@4.1.15
 ```

-> Note: We are specifically installing Truffle 4.1.15, because ZeppelinOS 2.1 only supports Truffle 5 partially.
-Full support is expected in ZeppelinOS 2.2, which will be released soon._
+> Note: We are specifically installing Truffle 4.1.15, because ZeppelinOS 2.1 only supports that version of Truffle for its programmatic interface.
+Support for Truffle 5 is to be released in ZeppelinOS 2.2.

 We'll be using [ganache](https://truffleframework.com/docs/ganache/quickstart) for local deployment, so let's install it: